ATO Rental Property Depreciation: Blinds, Capital Works & Allowances

 Effective Life of Assets Explained

-The useful life of an asset is the period the ATO determines the item can be used for income-producing purposes.
+The effective life of an asset is the period the ATO determines the item can be used for income-producing purposes.
 For example:

-These effective lives are updated regularly.
-You can use either the ATO’s effective life tables or a self-assessment if you have evidence.
+These effective lives are updated regularly by the ATO.
+You can use either the ATO's effective life tables or a self-assessment if you have supporting evidence.
 Depreciation is calculated across this period using approved methods.

 Methods of Calculating Depreciation